 Advertising to the general public of medical devices that require the intervention and prescription of a healthcare professional, namely implantable devices, is not allowed.
 Apormed, the Portuguese association of companies manufacturing and marketing medical devices, has issued a Good Commercial Practice Code with guidelines regarding the relations between companies and healthcare professionals.
-Supervision of the compliance of companies with these rules might not be as rigorous as it is in the pharmaceutical sector; however, in Infarmed's Plan of Activities for 2015, the reinforcement of the monitoring of medical devices advertising is set as a priority.
+Supervision of the compliance of companies with these rules might not be as rigorous as it is in the pharmaceutical sector; however, in Infarmed's Plan of Activities for 2017-2019 an objective is included to reinforce the supervision of both the marketing of medicinal products and the marketing of medical devices.
+The focus of the Plan of Activities is on improving risk assessment and developing surveillance and warning systems.